Leaders in Artificial Intelligence, Machine Learning, and Computer Vision

 Dataset Collection and Annotation

 The growth in deep learning has increased the demand for quality, labeled datasets needed to train models and algorithms.
 The power of these models and algorithms greatly depends on the quality of the training data available.
 Kitware has developed and cultivated dataset collection, annotation, and curation processes to build powerful capabilities that are unbiased and accurate, and not riddled with errors or false positives.
 Kitware can collect and source datasets and design custom annotation pipelines.
 We can annotate image, video, text and other data types using our in-house, professional annotators, some of whom have security clearances, or leverage third-party annotation resources when appropriate.
 Kitware also performs quality assurance that is driven by rigorous metrics to highlight when returns are diminishing.
 All of this data is managed by Kitware for continued use to the benefit of our customers, projects, and teams.
+Data collected or curated by Kitware includes the MEVA activity and MEVID person re-identification datasets, the VIRAT activity dataset, and the DARPA Invisible Headlights off-road autonomous vehicle navigation dataset.

 Explainable and Ethical AI

 Integrating AI via human-machine teaming can greatly improve capabilities and competence as long as the team has a solid foundation of trust.
 To trust your AI partner, you must understand how the technology makes decisions and feel confident in those decisions.
 Kitware has developed powerful tools, such as the Explainable AI Toolkit (XAITK), to explore, quantify, and monitor the behavior of deep learning systems.
-Our team is making deep neural networks explainable and robust when faced with previously-unknown conditions.
+Our team is also making deep neural networks more robust when faced with previously-unknown conditions, by leveraging AI test and evaluation (T&E) tools such as the Natural Robustness Toolkit (NRTK).
 In addition, our team is stepping outside of classic AI systems to address domain independent novelty identification, characterization, and adaptation to be able to acknowledge the introduction of unknowns.
 We also value the need to understand the ethical concerns, impacts, and risks of using AI.
 That’s why Kitware is developing methods to understand, formulate and test ethical reasoning algorithms for semi-autonomous applications.
 Kitware is proud to be part of the AISIC, a U.S. Department of Commerce Consortium dedicated to advancing the development and deployment of safe, trustworthy AI.

-Geospatial Data Systems and Visualization
+Geospatial Information Systems and Visualization

-Disinformation Detection
+Combatting Disinformation

-In this new age of disinformation, it has become critical to validate the integrity and veracity of images, video, and other sources.
-As photo-manipulation and photo generation techniques are evolving rapidly, we are continuously developing algorithms to automatically detect image and video manipulation that can operate at scale on large data archives.
-These advanced deep learning algorithms give us the ability to detect inserted, removed, or altered objects, distinguish deep fakes from real images, and identify deleted or inserted frames in videos in a way that exceeds human performance.
+In the age of disinformation, it has become critical to validate the integrity and veracity of images, video, audio, and text sources.
+For instance, as photo-manipulation and photo-generation techniques are evolving rapidly, we continuously develop algorithms to detect, attribute, and characterize disinformation that can operate at scale on large data archives.
+These advanced AI algorithms allow us to detect inserted, removed, or altered objects, distinguish deep fakes from real images or videos, and identify deleted or inserted frames in videos in a way that exceeds human performance.
 We continue to extend this work through multiple government programs to detect manipulations in falsified media exploiting text, audio, images, and video.

-Interactive Do-It-Yourself Artificial Intelligence
+Interactive Artificial Intelligence and Human-Machine Teaming

 DIY AI enables end users – analysts, operators, engineers – to rapidly build, test, and deploy novel AI solutions without having expertise in machine learning or even computer programming.
 Using Kitware’s interactive DIY AI toolkits, you can easily and efficiently train object classifiers using interactive query refinement, without drawing any bounding boxes.
 You are able to interactively improve existing capabilities to work optimally on your data for tasks such as object tracking, object detection, and event detection.
 Our toolkits also allow you to perform customized, highly specific searches of large image and video archives powered by cutting-edge AI methods.
 Currently, our DIY AI toolkits, such as VIAME, are used by scientists to analyze environmental images and video.
 Our defense-related versions are being used to address multiple domains and are provided with unlimited rights to the government.
 These toolkits enable long-term operational capabilities even as methods and technology evolve over time.